phetsims/models-of-the-hydrogen-atom/doc/model.md

 * de Broglie: [DeBroglieModel.ts](https://github.com/phetsims/models-of-the-hydrogen-atom/blob/main/js/common/model/DeBroglieModel.ts)
 * Schrödinger: [SchrodingerModel.ts](https://github.com/phetsims/models-of-the-hydrogen-atom/blob/main/js/common/model/SchrodingerModel.ts)

+## Experiment

+The Experiment is implemented as the Schrödinger model.
+So that we do not give this fact away to the student, we do not display the electron state, and instead display a '?' in the zoomed-in box and the "Electron Energy Level" accordion box.

 ## Schrödinger Transition Rules

 The following rules are implemented for electron state transitions in the Schrödinger model: